-Roger Herft, Anglican Archbishop of Perth, has stepped aside from his role after coming under fire at the Royal Commission into Institutional Responses to Child Abuse for how he dealt with complaints during his time as the Anglican Bishop of Newcastle.
+Roger Herft, Anglican Archbishop of Perth, has decided to retire early after coming under fire at the Royal Commission into Institutional Responses to Child Abuse for how he dealt with complaints during his time as the Anglican Bishop of Newcastle.

 Dear Sisters and Brothers in Christ,

 I have returned from long service leave.
 In God’s providence it was good to have this time away.